Rogue River–Siskiyou National Forest: Natural features

 The national forest is home to some stands of old growth, including Port Orford cedar and Douglas fir in the Copper Salmon area.
-A 1993 Forest Service study estimated that the extent of old growth in the forest was 345300 acre some of which occurs in the Red Buttes Wilderness.
+A 1993 Forest Service study estimated that the extent of old growth in the forest was 1397 km2 some of which occurs in the Red Buttes Wilderness.
 Blue oak, Quercus douglasii, and Canyon live oak, Quercus chrysolepis occur in the Siskiyou National Forest.
 For the California endemic Blue Oak, the disjunctive stands are occurring near the northern limit of its range, which occur no farther north than Del Norte County.
 The world's tallest pine tree is a 268.35 ft ponderosa and is located in the national forest.

 In 2002, the massive Biscuit Fire burned nearly 500000 acre, including much of the Kalmiopsis Wilderness.

 Protected areas

 The Rogue River–Siskiyou National Forest contains all or part of eight separate wilderness areas, which together add up to 565900 acre: